li11ianc/explaining-movie-revenue/project/project.md

 that could easily be applied to the real world.
 Furthermore, our hypothesis tests revealed that most of the variables we analyzed had statistically significant effects on pratio, even if these relationships did not appear in the linear model.
+A genre of horror, a genre of action, and title length all have statistically significant impacts on the pratio of a movie.
+Moviemakers would be well advised to consider these specific factors; however, it is difficult, if not impossible, to predict the profitability of a movie from the factors in our data in aggregate.
+Perhaps one should avoid a big picture perspective when it comes to the cinema.